 We understand that you might have lots of questions about the Giant Spectacular event in Liverpool and Wirral so we have answered a few of the frequently asked questions below.
 If you cannot find the answer to your question, please do not hesitate to contact us with your enquiry, details of how to do so can be found below the questions.

 The Giant Spectacular event, Liverpool’s Dream, will be from 4 – 7 October 2018 in Liverpool and Wirral.

 This year we welcome back the Giant to Liverpool and Wirral who will be taking in the sights of New Brighton and Liverpool.
 We are also proud to host, for a UK first, the Little Boy Giant and, it wouldn’t be a Giant Spectacular event without everyone’s favourite pet, Xolo the dog!

 We are a city renowned for pushing creative boundaries and we always aim to achieve something different when it comes to returning events.
-Working in partnership with Liverpool City Region the giants will have a whole new playground as they discover the beauty of Wirral.
+Working in partnership with Liverpool City Region the Giants will have a whole new playground as they discover the beauty of Wirral.

 Each time that The Giants visit Liverpool, they explore a different location in our city.
-In 2012, Little Girl Giant and Xolo visited Stanley Park, in 2014 the Grandmother, Little Girl Giant and Xolo met crowds at Newsham Park.
+In 2012, the Little Girl Giant and Xolo visited Stanley Park, in 2014 the Grandmother, Little Girl Giant and Xolo met crowds at Newsham Park.
 This year, the Giants will visit Princes Park and get to know another part of our beautiful city.

 The Giants are interested in finding out more about life over the water so part of Wirral will be explored for one full day, before the weekend is spent in their old stomping ground of Liverpool.